 Students will work with the Assistant Director to establish their official plan of study to be submitted to the Virginia Tech Graduate School.
-Track 1 students will establish their plan of study in their first year fall semester, and track 2 students will establish their plan of study in their first year spring semester.
+Track 1 students will submit their plan of study in their first-year spring semester and track 2 students will submit their plan of study in their second-year fall semester, both occurring during the Dietetics and Professional Management SEL rotation.
 All plan of study deviations from the above, with the exception of the choice elective, are subject to final approval by the Program Director.
 Track 1 students are allowed up to two years and six weeks to complete the program and Track 2 students are allowed up to 3 years.